Photon escape in the extremal Kerr black hole spacetime: General Null Geodesic in the Kerr Black Hole Spacetime

 so that the allowed range of $b$ derived from $\Theta\geq0$ is given by

 where

 Thus, the allowed region for photon motion is given by the common region of Eqs.~\eqref{allowed_bR} and \eqref{allowed_bTheta}.

 Next, we consider the extremum points of $b_i$ ($i=1,2$), which characterize the photon escape conditions.
-The photon orbits staying at the extrema, i.e., the orbits with $\dot{r}=0$ and $\ddot{r}=0$, are known as the spherical photon orbits (SPOs) \cite{Teo:2003}.
+The photon orbits staying at the extrema, i.e., the orbits with $\dot{r}=0$ and $\ddot{r}=0$, are known as the SPOs~\cite{Teo:2003}.
 Solving the equivalent conditions, $R=0$ and $\d R/\d r=0$, we obtain $b$ and $q$ as functions of the SPO radius:

 Outside the horizon, $\qSPO(r)$ has a unique local maximum with the value $27$ at $r=3$.
 Eliminating $r$ from Eqs.~\eqref{bSPO} and \eqref{qSPO}, we obtain the extremum values as

 where $r=r_i(q)$ ($r_1\leq r_2$) are the radii of SPOs and are the real solutions of $q=\qSPO(r)$.
 Note that $r_1$ ($r_2$) increases (decreases) monotonically with $q$ in the range